nest/nest-simulator/doc/topology/Topology_UserManual.rst

 -  Each element of a grid-based layer has a *row- and column-index* in addition to its :math:`(x,y)`-coordinates.
-Indices are shown in the top and right margin of Fig. {@fig:layer1}.
+Indices are shown in the top and right margin of  :numref:`fig_layer1`.
 Note that row-indices follow matrix convention, i.e., run from top to bottom.
 Following pythonic conventions, indices run from 0.